 More Knitting Basics Explained

 Knit has only two stitches to learn but you have two needles to manipulate so you are using both hands.
 Crochet has only one hook to manipulate but you have to learn 7 different stitches and combinations of those stitches to make clusters.
-However I love the soft smooth way that knit feels against my skin, as opposed to the rough and stiff feel of crochet.
+However, I love the soft smooth way that knit feels against my skin, as opposed to the rough and stiff feel of crochet.
 Although, I find crochet perfect for lace and jackets that you want to have a slightly stiff feel.
-I love to ware knit.
+I love to wear knit.
 It hangs and fits nicely and is soft and warm.
 I think I favor knit but I often will add crocket lace trim on my knit garments.
 They are both easy in their own way.

 That being said I have a few tips and basics to cover that may help the novice knitter deal with learning to knit better, and the accomplished knitter to understand some of the jargon better.

 The numbers start at 1 (the smallest) and go up as large as 50.
-However anything over 18 feels like trying to knit with a horse’s leg in each hand.
-These are American standard measurements, of course.
+However, anything over 18 feels like trying to knit with a horse’s leg in each hand.
+These are American standard measurements.
 You will find that the needles are also labeled with metric measurements, which tends to make buying the needles a little confusing.
 When buying your needles, you will find the label with numbers followed by “mm” for metric and “US” for the American measurement.
 Also, the needles are measured and labeled by their length.
 Straight needles can be as short as 6” or 8” and as long as 17” or 18”.
 In the same way circular needles are labeled with their length from point to point; usually 9” up to 36”, which is for very large items like blankets or afghans.

 Circular needles are handy to have even if you do not plan to knit in the round.
 They are meant for knitting circular garments such as sweaters, socks, sleeves, and even scarves.
-However they are very nice to use for larger projects such as blankets and afghans, which are too large for regular straight needles.
+However, they are very nice to use for larger projects such as blankets and afghans, which are too large for regular straight needles.

 Knit vs Crochet